Frank-W-B/UAV_delivery_project/README.md

 ## Goal
 This project develops a UAV delivery model to answer the following questions for Metro Denver:
-* How many delivery addresses are affected by no-fly zones?
+* How many delivery addresses will likely be affected by no-fly zones?
-* What is the average UAV package delivery distance, and how is it affected by no-fly zones?
+* What would the average UAV package delivery distance be, and how might it be affected by no-fly zones?

 ## Data
 The following data (with link to source) were required for the simulation: